Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Experimental Setup

 The antagonistic joint platform used for dynamic model identification and validation is shown in Fig.~\ref{fig:setup}.
 Two identical PAMs (DMSP-10-200N, Festo) were mounted in an antagonistic configuration and routed symmetrically over a pulley to form a single-degree-of-freedom joint.
 Each PAM was connected to the joint shaft via a steel tendon secured to a 3D-printed fixture, ensuring axial loading and symmetric routing.

 A brushless DC motor (200142, Maxon Group) with a gearbox (260552, Maxon Group) was coupled to the joint shaft to apply external torque excitation.
+The motor was not used as the primary actuator of the joint; it was used only to generate controlled external perturbations for model identification, including sinusoidal torque excitation for training data collection and short torque pulses for stiffness identification.
 Joint position was measured using an incremental magnetic encoder (AMT203-V, CUI Devices).
 Chamber pressures were measured independently for each PAM using Honeywell 150PG2A3 pressure sensors mounted near the muscle inlets.
 A small preload was applied manually to both PAMs to remove slack and ensure consistent tendon tension.

-Table~\ref{tab:system_params} summarizes the system parameters.
-Parameters marked with ${}^{\dagger}$ were used only to initialize the hybrid Neural ODE training and were not treated as fixed identified constants.
+Table~\ref{tab:system_params} summarizes measured hardware parameters, derived quantities, and initialization values.
+Parameters marked ${}^{\dagger}$ initialized training and were not fixed identified constants; The equivalent translational mass initialization was derived from the equivalent joint inertia and pulley radius as $m^{\dagger}=I/r_p^2$.
+After training, $m=304.65$ kg, $\nu=3.69$, and $C=8.47\times10^7$ kPa$\cdot$mm$^3$/g, with $C$ unchanged from initialization.